Babette de Leede: International cricket

+In October 2024 De Leede took over the captaincy of the Dutch national team from Heather Siegers.

+In February 2025 Babette led the Dutch women's team to four victories in six T20I matches in Kathmandu, Nepal: three against the host nation and one against Thailand.

+Club cricket

 In May 2022, de Leede played five matches for the Sapphires team at the 2022 FairBreak Invitational T20 in Dubai, United Arab Emirates.
 During the Invitational, she scored a total of 85 runs, took one catch, and achieved seven stumpings.
 In her team's match against the Falcons team, she made 45 runs, racked up a world record of five stumpings, and was awarded player of the match.
 Of the experience of playing at the FairBreak tournament, she has since said:

-In 2022 Babette made 75 for Western Province Women against Eastern Cape at Newlands.
+In March 2022 Babette made 75 for Western Province Women against Eastern Cape at Newlands.

-In August 2022 she topscored with 122* for her team Voorburg CC against Quick in the Dutch domestic 40-over league.
-Later that month (on August 26) she made 76 in a One Day International against Ireland at her home ground, Westvliet.
+In August 2022 she top scored with 122* for her team Voorburg CC against Quick in the Dutch domestic 40-over league.